ilay01mc/ilaymctest/README.md

 # Minecraft Bedrock Player List API (Offline Fetcher)

-This project allows you to track online players from a **Minecraft Bedrock Dedicated Server** by monitoring the server logs.
-It generates a local API endpoint that returns a real-time list of online players.
+This project provides a lightweight API that reads your Minecraft Bedrock server logs and displays a real-time list of online players — fully offline and local.

 ---

 ## ✅ Features

-- Fully compatible with Bedrock Dedicated Servers (BDS)
+- Compatible with **Minecraft Bedrock Dedicated Servers**
+- Tracks players by reading recent log activity
-- Works without any plugins or external services
+- No plugins or mods required
-- Parses log files to track connect/disconnect events
-- Returns online players in a clean JSON API format
+- Works locally, outputs a JSON API at `/api/players`
-- Built with Node.js and Express
-- Optional PM2 support to keep the script running in the background
+- Configurable to work with any system, not tied to specific panel software
+- Simple Express.js server

 ---

 ## ⚙️ Requirements

-- A Linux-based system
+- A Linux server
-- Node.js (v14+ recommended)
+- Node.js installed
-- PM2 (optional but recommended)
-- Your Bedrock server must be logging player activity (e.g., via Crafty Controller or a similar tool)
+- `npm` and optionally `pm2` for background execution
+- Access to your Minecraft server logs (through Crafty or any other controller)

 ---